jmalenko/www.jaro.cz/it-education.md

 - Cutting the pizza – Intruce terminoloy like whole, half, quarter, eight...
 - Games – Donino, Checkers, ...
 - Nontrivial talkting topics
--- Talk about ancestors, who they are.
-(Scientific reason: [Knowing family history can be beneficial to children](https://edition.cnn.com/2015/06/03/living/telling-kids-family-history-benefits-feat/index.html): A study involved asking children a range of questions such as whether they knew where their parents met and where they grew up and went to school.
+  - Talk about ancestors, who they were, how they lived.
+(Scientific reason: [Knowing family history can be beneficial to children](https://edition.cnn.com/2015/06/03/living/telling-kids-family-history-benefits-feat/index.html).)

+    A study involved asking children a range of questions such as whether they knew where their parents met and where they grew up and went to school.
 The authors found that the more children knew about their family history, the higher their self-esteem and the better able they were to deal with the effects of stress.
 Family stories provide a sense of identity through time, and help children understand who they are in the world.)
--- Bake together
+  - Bake together
 - Have you heard "Dad, can you tell about X", where is X is still the same?
 OK, do that.
 Early take turns: first, parents tels the sotry; then the kid tells the same story (in simpler form, with own language).